Clustered Example

 Use meshc init --clustered when you want the minimal public clustered-app contract first: package-only mesh.toml, source-declared @cluster work in work.mpl, and runtime-owned inspection through meshc cluster ....

 This page stays on that scaffold first.
-Once you have the route-free clustered contract in hand, the explicit SQLite, PostgreSQL, and reference-backend follow-ons are listed below.
+Once you have the route-free clustered contract in hand, continue with the local SQLite starter or the shared PostgreSQL starter, then use the autonomous cluster guide and repository-owned release proof.

 Generate the scaffold